Providing The Best Care For Your Child in Wilmington, NC

 Your children are special to us.
 We go way beyond the basics to make sure your child’s visit to the dentist is safe, relaxed, informative, and fun.
-Our doctors take special care to listen to your child’s needs, making sure nothing goes unnoticed about the health of their teeth.
+Our doctors take special care to listen to your child’s needs, ensuring nothing goes unnoticed about the health of their teeth.
 As a family-owned and operated family dentistry and parents ourselves, we fully understand how building strong dental hygiene practices early on can result in a lifetime of healthy teeth for your little ones.
-From your child’s very first baby teeth, to the eruption of permanent teeth, the Salling & Tate team is here to share in all of your child’s dental milestones with compassionate care.
+From your child’s very first baby teeth to the eruption of permanent teeth, the Salling & Tate team, located in Wilmington, NC, is here to share in all of your child’s dental milestones with compassionate care.

 Baby Dental Care